-In my 20 years of experience, code reviews have been most successful when there have been defined purpose, with code review principles.
+In my 20 years of experience, code reviews in a development team have been most successful when there has been a defined purpose, with code review principles.
 As a companion to code quality principles.
 Apply the following 3.1 principles as guide on how to review code better and how to improve code quality.
 One helps the other.

 - find bugs

 Also, in my 20 years of experience, the following in code reviews have been entirely counter-productive.

 - Strive for perfection (do not strive for perfection)

 Principle 1: Find Bugs

 There are bugs.
 Find them.
 You might think code reviews are not for finding bugs, but you're wrong.
 Beautiful code also has to work.
 The tests are written, and they pass.
 Read the ticket, story, or requirements — or however, you define what needs to be done.